totvslabs/carolapp-web-seed/README.md

 3. Improve the Documentation
 4. Automatic typings for Relations
 5. Generate model for Named Queries and Type named queries response
+6. Automate the process to deploy the app

 ## Development server